Map 6 — Ravenswood Slough to Alviso

 East Palo Alto & Palo Alto

-Heading south, a newly-built trail section, including a raised boardwalk over the tidal salt marsh, connects University Avenue to Ravenswood Open Space Preserve and Cooley Landing.
+Heading south, a trail section includes a raised boardwalk over the tidal salt marsh, connecting University Avenue to Ravenswood Open Space Preserve and Cooley Landing.

 At the bridge over San Francisquito Creek, the trail splits into two different Bay Trail routes.
 For the shoreline route, head into the Palo Alto Baylands along the gravel path that leads to the Lucy Evans Baylands Nature Interpretive Center, Palo Alto Baylands EcoCenter and Byxbee Park.